 Turing Talent’s goal is to develop technical talent in a well-rounded set of skills to perform at their best in industry environments.
 We do that by combining training designed by industry veterans, mentorship from industry leaders, and a cross-industry peer network.
 Briefly, we surround our talents with only people who are going to lift them higher.

-In the Turing Talent’s inspiring interns blog post series, we recognize new faces in tech and have their inspirational stories in order to encourage all talents.
-This week, we will host Sandra Meshack who is an experienced Software Engineer passionate about all areas of software design and implementation.
-She will be inspiring us by taking us through her exciting journey in tech.
-Let’s get started!
+Learning from one another is what makes us grow better and stronger.
+That’s why, in the Turing Talent’s inspiring interns blog post series, we recognize new faces in tech and have their inspirational stories in order to encourage all talents.
+So, this week we are having another of Turing Talent’s inspiring interns, Raffaele who is an experimental physicist with a background in nuclear engineering.
+He will be inspiring us by taking us through his exciting journey in tech.

-Hi Sandra and thank you for agreeing to this interview.
-Let’s start with your background, could you tell me about your background please?
+Hello Raffaele and thank you for agreeing to this interview.
+Let’s start with your background, could you tell me about your background, please?

 How did you find out about this program of Turing Talent?